European Population Conference

 The European Population Conference is the hallmark event of the European Association for Population Studies (EAPS) and the leading scientific gathering in our field.
 The conference convenes experts from a wide range of disciplines as well as the policy and stakeholders communities to discuss the latest developments in population research, population trends and dynamics as well as their causes and implications.
 EPC convenes every two years in a different European city.

-The next European Population Conference will convene in Padova, Italy, from 24-27 June 2020
+Due to the corona virus pandemic, the European Population Conference that was scheduled to convene in Padova, Italy, from 24-27 June 2020, has been cancelled.

 For more information about EPC 2020 go here: